beetbox/beets/docs/plugins/convert.rst

 To convert a part of your collection, run ``beet convert QUERY``.
 This will display all items matching ``QUERY`` and ask you for confirmation before starting the conversion.
 The ``-a`` (or ``--album``) option causes the command to match albums instead of tracks.
-The ``-k`` (or ``--keep-new``) allows you to keep the new, converted, files in your library and move the origin files to the destination directory.

 The ``-t`` (``--threads``) and ``-d`` (``--dest``) options allow you to specify or overwrite the respective configuration options.

+By default, the command places converted files into the destination directory and leaves your library pristine.
+To instead back up your original files into the destination directory and keep converted files in your library, use the ``-k`` (or ``--keep-new``) option.

 Configuration
 -------------